rsvethavarna/Notes/README.md

 * Analyze data confidently
 * Avoid rote memorization

----

-If you want, this can be followed by:

-* 📊 Math for Economics
-* 📈 Statistics & Probability Foundations
-* 🤖 Math for AI & Data Science

----

 # EXAM-READY NOTES (Quick Revision)

-This section is **highly condensed**, written exactly how exam answers are expected.

----

 ## 1. Sets & Number System (2–3 marks)